AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

 Overview
 -------------

-With the 6.5.2608 release, BGP over LAN in AWS can scale up to 10 BGP over LAN peers per Transit Gateway, and 20 total per Transit Gateway pair.
+BGP over LAN in AWS can scale up to 10 BGP over LAN peers per Transit Gateway, and 20 total per Transit Gateway pair.
 This provides a higher throughput, better redundancy, and a consolidation of BGP over LAN peers on a pair of Transit Gateways.
 ECMP is supported on all BGP over LAN connections.

 On-Prem to Cloud
 ------------------